CROSS-COUNTRY COMPARATIVE CASE STUDIES TUTORIAL (2024)

 2) Criticising previous works

-3) Buildong bridges between topics
+3) Building bridges between topics

-4) Identify central issues in a field (Cooper, 2010, as cited in Cresswell, ch 2)
+4) Identifying central issues in a field

-⦿ Distinguish between primary data (collected for the specific research question) and secondary data (collected for another purpose and subsequently made available to others to reuse and analyze) (Kitchin, 2014, as cited in Bjerre-Nielsen & Glavind, 2022, p.
-2)
+Distinguish between PRIMARY DATA (collected for the specific research question) and SECONDARY DATA (collected for another purpose and subsequently made available to others to reuse and analyze)

 RESEARCH DESIGN